 curvaceous (for a woman) / an hour-glass figure (Like an 1940’s film star!)

 fit = healthy / active.
 To be fit you should take plenty of exercise.

 You can describe someone as an English rose if they have fair hair and fair skin.
 Someone with this complexion doesn’t tan easily and has to be careful in the sun.
 You can also be blonde, with a fair complexion.

 You are born with a colour – white or Caucasian, black or Asian.
+You can also say person of colour (for example, a woman of colour, or a man of colour) to describe anyone who is not white (but never use the word “coloured”).
 People whose parents are of different ethnic origin are mixed-race.
 Southern Europeans are sometimes described as Mediterranean.

 Other words for describing skin colour:

 freckles = small brown dots on your face and arms from the sun

 dark-skinned = a dark complexion which allows you to tan easily